nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 09 - The Process.markdown

 ##

-06. The important process attributes inherited by a child process from its parent process are:
+06. The five important process attributes inherited by a child process from its parent process are:

 	(i).
 Real UID and GID.